Glutes have become one of the most desired body parts in young adults since the start of the 21st century.

 If you are a woman and you are not seeing results, try bumping up the volume and/or the frequency of your glute training.

-Why not do yourself a favor and develop a nice set of glutes for yourself.
+So now that you are armed with this information, go do yourself a favor and develop a nice set of glutes.
 You will be protecting your spinal health while also turning a few heads.